Burbano-Lab/rice-blast-variant-calling/1_Filtering_steps.md

 ```

 ## Calling genotypes in the Nanopore data
-As the assemblies are a consensus among sequences, we used a simple approach to identify the haplotypes along the guy11 coordinate system with *bcftools*.
+As the assemblies are a consensus among sequences, we used a simple approach to identify the haplotypes along the reference coordinate system with *bcftools*.
 We used *bcftools mpileup* and piped the produced vcf file into a custom python script *get_genotypes_from_VCF.py* to get the genotypes along the genome.

 ```bash
 bcftools mpileup -I -f guy11.fa $sample1.long_reads.bam | python3 get_genotypes_from_VCF.py --long /dev/stdin | gzip > $sample1.long_read_genotypes.gz